The Moonbase: Writing and design

 The Moonbase is the second story to feature the Cybermen after The Tenth Planet (1966) earlier in the season.
 Due to the success of The Tenth Planet, producer Innes Lloyd hoped they could be the new returning foes replacing the Daleks, began discussing the return of the Cybermen with their creator Kit Pedler during the month The Tenth Planet was airing.
 The serial was commissioned on 18 November 1966 as Dr Who and the Return of the Cybermen, with Davis as a co-writer to help develop Pedler's ideas, as Pedler was not experienced at TV writing.
 To be mindful of costs while still preserving spectacle, script editor Gerry Davis asked for a story developed around one large set.
 Pedler was inspired by the Space Race.
 The first three episodes' scripts were delivered 23 December 1966.

 After the serial was commissioned, a late decision was made for Jamie (Frazer Hines) to be a regular cast member; Pedler adapted to this by having Jamie be unconscious during half of the serial, and Davis improved Jamie's role at the editing stage.
 Meanwhile, director Morris Barry wanted Troughton to act less like a clown and the costume's baggy trousers were taken in; the character also lost his hat as recommended by a BBC Drama executive.
 The Cybermen's costumes and appearance was changed to look more robotic from those in The Tenth Planet, which could be cumbersome.
 Eleven costumes were made.
-Peter Hawkins returned to voice the Cybermen, but their voices also changed to match their new appearance.
+The Cybermen's voices also changed to match their new appearance.
 A device with a dental palate with a small loudspeaker that vibrated to create a voice was used.
-Hawkins found this uncomfortable as the vibration gave him nausea and headaches.
+Peter Hawkins, the voice actor for the Cybermen, found this uncomfortable as the vibration gave him nausea and headaches.

 Filming

 Pre-filming, consisting of the lunar surface scenes, took place at Ealing Studios on 17 January.
-The regular actors were released from rehearsals for Episode Three of The Underwater Menace to film.
+The regular actors were released from rehearsals for "Episode 3" of The Underwater Menace to film.
 An overcranked camera was used to create the effect of lower gravity.
 Scenes with guest stars and the Cybermen were shot 18 January, and the Cybermen shots on the lunar landscape were shot 19 January.
 Model filming and final pre-filming sequences were shot 20 January.
 Rehearsals began 31 January.
-The first three episodes were recorded on successive Saturdays at Doctor Who's then regular home of Riverside 1, but for Episode 4 it moved back to Lime Grove D. Recordings began 4 February.
+Filming began 4 February.
+The first three episodes were recorded on successive Saturdays at Doctor Who's then regular home of Riverside 1, but for "Episode 4" it moved back to Lime Grove D.

-To conserve budget, music and cues from the BBC's library was used in the serial, including from former Doctor Who episodes.
-This story is also the last story to use the original title sequence that had been in use since the first serial.
+To conserve budget, music and cues from the BBC's library were used in the serial, including from former Doctor Who episodes.
+The serial is the last to use the original title sequence that had been in use since the first episode.